Frequently Asked Questions

 Most of our tours average between $700 and $1000 per person, per day, depending on the level of comfort and style you’re looking for.
 Once we chat and learn more about your travel plans, we’ll outline clear options so you can see exactly what fits best.

 The deposit is $995 per person and goes toward your total trip cost.
 It officially secures your travel dates and allows us to begin making all of your château and hotel reservations.
-The remaining balance is due 90 days before your trip.
+Since we use your deposit right away to secure your reservations, we can not guarantee its refund.

 Yes.
 Groups of four or more guests receive a 10% discount on all-inclusive Bordeaux Wine Vacations.
 Larger private groups can request custom pricing and accommodations.